zimaexe/spotnet/docs/spotnet.md

 ### loop_liquidity
 The `loop_liquidity` method is responsible for deposit of collateral token.
 For now only one position can be opened, to create the new you need to close old one.
+For validating the identity of the caller is used an address of account initiated a transaction instead of a caller for testing purposes.
 This method has next parameters:
 * `deposit_data`: DepositData - Object of internal type which stores main deposit information.
 * `pool_key`: PoolKey - Ekubo type for obtaining info about the pool and swapping tokens.